-Accepted applicants who are unable to attend the orientation session due to extenuating circumstances must notify the Nursing Program Director to find out and complete all orientation requirements before the first day of class.
+Accepted applicants who are unable to attend the orientation session due to extenuating circumstances must notify the Nursing Program Director and complete all orientation requirements by August.
 An accepted applicant who fails to meet orientation requirements will forfeit his or her place in the PNE program.